bMakover/assignment/README.md

 ## Dependencies

-P1 relies on the following dependencies:
+MedMonitor relies on the following dependencies:

 - `dotenv`: For loading environment variables from a `.env` file.
 - `express`: For building the web server.